 Once my account was linked, it took me to my FICO score and said “let’s see if we can boost it.”

-Once I hit the blue “Continue” button, the screen loaded for less than a minute before finally saying this:

-Experian Boost added nine points to my FICO score.
+Once I hit the “Continue” button, the screen loaded for about a minute and then told me that Experian Boost added nine points to my FICO score.

-As long as I continue to pay those two linked bills on time (they’re both on autopay) my score could continue to go up.
+As long as I continue to pay those linked bills on time (they’re all on autopay) my score could continue to go up.
 That was my experience, but you may be wondering if Experian Boost is right for you.

-Experian Boost: Pros and cons
+Experian Boost: Pros and Cons

-|The service works instantly||Only works with Experian, not TransUnion & Equifax|
+|The service works instantly||Works only with Experian, not TransUnion or Equifax|

-|Boosts appear to be minimal (under 10 points for me)||You have to link your bank account|
+|Boosts appear to be minimal (9 points once and 5 more a second time)||You have to link your bank account|

 |You can easily add or remove account information||You need to have three months of payment history|